Why +RM 350/Month Is a Trap: 6 Knife-Edge Listings That Fail a Vacancy Stress Test

 What a Real Winner Looks Like

-For comparison, here are three properties in the paid directory (not in this list) that do clear all stress tests:
+For comparison, here are three anonymized archetypes that do clear all stress tests:

 None of these are in the "knife-edge trap" zone.
 All of them sit in the +RM 1,000 or greater simplified band, which is the zone where a thick enough buffer absorbs the 12-cost stack and still leaves cashflow after stress.

-The 6 knife-edge properties above look attractive on PropertyGuru.
+The 6 knife-edge properties above look attractive on listing portals.
 The 3 winners mentioned above look similar on the surface but clear every stress test.
 The difference is invisible until you run the full analysis.
-The paid directory does that for 1,088 Malaysian properties — every cost, every stress scenario.
+The paid directory does that for 1,088 Malaysian properties: every cost, every stress scenario.

 See the 1,088-property directory →